Cooking with Mamma C

 • olive oil to brush on each roll

-• Optional: balsamic glaze for serving (or try balsamic vinaigrette)
+• balsamic glaze (optional for serving)

 US Customary - Metric